 Ben, also known by his DJ moniker El Dopa, is committed to the belief that quality music can make anything better…and quality music comes from all corners of the world.
 DJing since 1997, Ben’s knowledge and breadth of musical selections are rivaled by few, and his ability to mix and weave them together to take the audience on a unique journey is rivaled by none.
 With a degree in Sociology with an emphasis in Ethnomusicology from UC Irvine, Ben’s approach to music supervision and DJing goes beyond the music to the people.
 His keen understanding of people and the role music plays in our lives gives him a huge advantage in using music to deliver an unforgettable experience.

-Radio, clubs & bars, restaurants, hotels, marketing & advertising agencies, weddings, retail stores, and art openings are some of the places where Ben has worked his musical magic, from his native Southern California to Miami, New York, Vegas, San Francisco, Austin, Houston, Denver, and even overseas in London, Costa Rica and Brazil.
+Radio, clubs & bars, restaurants, hotels, marketing & advertising agencies, weddings, retail stores, and art openings are some of the places where Ben has worked his musical magic, from his native Southern California to Miami, New York, Montréal, San Francisco, Austin, Houston, Hawaii, and even overseas in London, Costa Rica and Brazil.
 2011 saw El Dopa open up for high profile acts such as Fitz & The Tantrums and platinum recording artist Kate Nash (UK), and in 2012 Ben embarked on a DJ tour of Brazil, playing 4 events in 3 cities.
 He’s also produced, managed, & licensed music projects on a national scale for brands such as Lexus, Casio, and Scion, for whom he helped direct the musical focus of the brand’s marketing strategy during the brand launch and for the following 5 years.
 The success of the groundbreaking campaign is now a subject of discussion in marketing courses, and countless brands have since followed suit.

 In 2009, Ben completed the course Music Supervision For Film & TV at UCLA Extension.